mhirano/QtCV/README.md

 - Use out-of-source build.
 Namely, run `cmake` within debug or release directory as `cmake ..`

 - C++11 is activated by default if available.

+- Note
+-- Migrated from gitlab at March 13, 2018.